-- (15a) Related services and other components, including software updates and upgrades, should be considered to be within the manufacturer's control where they are integrated, inter-connected or supplied by the manufacturer itself or where the manufacturer authorises or consents to their supply by a third party, for example where the manufacturer of a smart home appliance consents to the provision by a third party of software updates for its appliance or where a manufacturer presents a related service or component as part of the product even though it is supplied by a third party.
-A manufacturer should not be considered to have consented to integration or interconnection merely by providing for the technical possibility to integrate or inter-connect or by recommending certain brands or by not prohibiting potential related services or components. - (15b) In addition, once a product has been placed on the market, it should be considered to be within the manufacturer's control in so far as the manufacturer retains the technical ability to supply software updates or upgrades itself or via a third party.
+- Related services and other components, including software updates and upgrades, should be considered to be within the manufacturer's control where they are integrated into, or inter-connected with, a product, or supplied, by the manufacturer or where the manufacturer authorises or consents to their integration, inter-connection or supply by a third party, for example where the manufacturer of a smart home appliance consents to the provision by a third party of software updates for the manufacturer's appliance or where a manufacturer presents a related service or component as part of the product even though it is supplied by a third party.
+A manufacturer should not be considered to have consented to integration or inter-connection merely by providing for the technical possibility of integration or inter-connection or by recommending certain brands or by not prohibiting potential related services or components. - Once a product has been placed on the market, it should be considered to remain within the manufacturer's control where the manufacturer retains the ability to supply software updates or upgrades itself or via a third party.

-In recognition of the growing relevance and value of intangible assets, the loss destruction (16)or corruption of data, such as content digital files deleted from a hard drive, should also be compensated, including the cost of recovering or restoring the data.
-As a result, the protection of consumers natural persons requires compensation for material losses resulting not only from death or personal injury, such as funeral or medical expenses or lost income, and from damage to property, but also for loss destruction or corruption of data.
-Nevertheless, destruction or corruption of data is distinct from data leaks or breaches of data protection rules, and compensation for infringements of Regulation (EU) 2016/679 of the European Parliament and of the Council, Directive 2002/58/EC of the European Parliament and of the Council, Directive (EU) 2016/680 of the European Parliament and of the Council and Regulation (EU) 2018/1725 of the European Parliament and of the Council is not affected by this Directive.
-Destruction or corruption of data does not automatically result in a material loss, if the victim is able to retrieve the data at no cost, such as when a back-up of the data exists or the data can be downloaded again, or an economic operator restores or recreates temporarily unavailable data, for example in a virtual environment.
+(20) In recognition of the growing relevance and value of intangible assets, the destruction or corruption of data, such as digital files deleted from a hard drive, should also be compensated for, including the cost of recovering or restoring those data.
+The protection of natural persons necessitates compensation being available for material losses resulting not only from death or personal injury, such as funeral or medical expenses or lost income, and from damage to property, but also for destruction or corruption of data.
+Destruction or corruption of data does not automatically result in a material loss if the victim is able to retrieve the data at no cost, such as where a back-up of the data exists or the data can be downloaded again, or an economic operator restores or recreates temporarily unavailable data, for example in a virtual environment.
+Destruction or corruption of data is distinct from data leaks or breaches of data protection rules, and, consequently, compensation for infringements of Regulation (EU) 2016/6796 or (EU) 2018/17257 of the European Parliament and of the Council or Directive 2002/58/EC8 or (EU) 2016/6809 of the European Parliament and of the Council is not affected by this Directive.

-&lt;sup>4 [1] Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (OJ L 119, 4.5.2016, p.
+Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation) (OJ L 119, 4.5.2016, p.
 1).